rktjmp/hotpot.nvim/README.md

 Hotpot only needs you to call `require("hotpot")` *before* you attempt to require any Fennel files.

-Hotpot will automatically require itself via `hotpot/plugin/hotpot.vim` but this may occur later than you would like.
+Hotpot will automatically require itself via `hotpot/plugin/hotpot.vim` however this may occur later than you would like.

 It may be helpful to use a package manager to install and update Hotpot, but inject it manually as soon as possible, so you can use Fennel to *configure the